FernanMorales/billy-exercise/README.md

 npm run db:restart
 ```

-in case you need to destroy the container and remove the associated image:
+in case you need to destroy the container, remove and rebuild the associated image:

 ```shell
 npm run db:reinstall
 ```

 ## Testing the api